cameronepstein/set_list/README.md

 - Change directory into project `cd set_list`
 - Run `nvm use 10.15.3`
 - Run `npm install`
-- Run `npm start` to view project in the browser
+- Run `npm run dev` to view project in the browser

 ## Project Outline